Chance0305/local-labeling-tool/README.md

 yarn serve
 ```

-### Compiles and minifies for production
+### Compiles and minifies for electron production
 ```
-yarn build
+yarn electron:build
 ```

 ### Lints and fixes files